 At the application stage, you must demonstrate your intention to actively manage the business.
-To be approved for nomination, you must demonstrate that you have been actively managing the business in B.C.
+In order to be approved for nomination, you must demonstrate that you have been actively managing the business in B.C.

 Active management means you are accountable for the day-to-day operations of the business.
-Active management must occur while you are physically present at the place of business in B.C.
+Active management must occur at the place of business in B.C.